LBHackney-IT/API-Playbook/docs/our_ways_of_working.md

 **Deploying to Staging and Production**

-In order to deploy to Staging and Production environments, <span style="text-decoration:underline;">manual approval in CircleCI is required as the final step.</span>
+In order to deploy to Staging and Production environments,manual approval in CircleCI is required as the final step.</span>

 The automation of the deployment to different environments gives flexibility in making small changes to the code and testing of features before deployment to a production environment.